 ‘Smart city’ market estimates from Mergeflow

-Here, we took a different route, one that requires a lot less work.
-We simply searched for “smart city” OR “smart cities” in Mergeflow, and then looked at what Mergeflow’s Market Data tool extracted from worldwide news, press releases, etc. that mention “smart city” or “smart cities”.
+First, we simply searched for “smart city” OR “smart cities” in Mergeflow.
+Then, we looked at what Mergeflow’s Market Data tool extracted from worldwide “smart city” news, press releases, portals, and so on.

 We then looked at market estimates that are related to ‘smart city’ but that are not explicitly on ‘smart city’.
-Here are the top market estimates by estimated size in 2018 (notice that the “smart transportation market” appears twice because the two estimates differ slightly, which is information we think is important to show):
+We call these estimates context markets.
+Here are the context markets with the largest estimated size (click on the image to see a larger version):

 The fastest-growing markets